ciebaisf2017/Lab/w02/d05/morning/readme.md

 #Kanye's New Visualizer#
 ##A JQuery Adventure##

 "Yo mang, good to see you again", a giddy Kanye says, his zebra fur joggers glistening with ruby rhinestones.
 "Thanks so much for helping me with my code on Monday.
 Look, I got a new project for you".
 He goes on to explain his new project.
-Kanye is trying to elevate his next album to the next level.
-He wants a website that his listeners can interact with while they are jamming to his latest album.
-It's really weird, but he swears "it's the work of the gods".
-But Kanye offers to take you on a helicopter tour over his new entertainment park, Golden Unicorn Palace, so you agree ("I just bought a new unicorn for $5 million!" he squeels).
+Kanye is trying to elevate his next album to the next level with a website that his listeners can interact with while they are jamming to his latest album.
+It's really weird, but he swears "it's gonna be the next Monet, but for music".

 ###Kanye's Specs###